dwarvesf/playground/_memo/introduction-to-software-craftsmanship.md

 ## Agile <> Craftsmanship
 I read in a meetup of Agile team in 2008, Uncle Bob once said: *Craftsmanship over crap*.

-Years later, he came up with a Manifesto for Software Craftsmanship
+Years later, he came up with a Manifesto for Software Craftsmanship.

 ![](assets/introduction-to-software-craftsmanship_9484dea11666b2ee45cd5a11769bde32_md5.webp)

-and people tried to compare it to the Manifesto for Agile Software Development
+And people tried to compare it to the Manifesto for Agile Software Development.

 ![](assets/introduction-to-software-craftsmanship_f4dd9cc532dd7e1845e424a9274811d9_md5.webp)